Habitual sins are problems for almost everyone. Perhaps even you! Maybe you are struggling with habitual sin and feel helpless and hopeless.

 But like over-stuffed luggage, new believers must remove these habitual sins.
 If they do not, their sins will continually weigh them down.
 As a result, they live hopeless lives that persist in sinful choices.

-What is the Source of Habitual Sins?
+What are the Sources of Habitual Sins?

 Before we trusted in Jesus Christ, we were slaves of sin (Rom.
 6:17) and experts in sinful habits and character.
 Basically, there are three sources of our sins.